tilk/digitaljs_lua/docs/USAGE.md

 ### Waiting for events

-The function `sim.wait(e)` suspends execution of the script until the event named `e` happens.
+The function `sim.wait(e[, n])` suspends execution of the script until the event named `e` happens.
 You can specify an event in one of the following ways:

 * `sim.posedge(s1, ..., sn, s)` denotes a positive edge on a single bit wire named `s` (in a subcircuit named by path `s1` to `sn`);
 * `sim.negedge(s1, ..., sn, s)` denotes a negative edge on a single bit wire named `s`;
 * `sim.value(v, s1, ..., sn, s)` denotes the value of the wire named `s` changing to `v`.

 To wait until one of a set of events happen, the events can be added together by using the bitwise or operator `|`.

+The optional `n` parameter denotes a timeout.
+If it is specified, the thread is resumed after `n` simulation cycles even if none of the specified events occur.

 ### Custom signal encoders/decoders